NEET UG 2025

 The NEET UG Syllabus is prescribed by the National Medical Commission (NMC) and covers topics from Physics, Chemistry, and Biology (Botany + Zoology) of Classes 11 & 12

 The NEET 2026 syllabus is officially prepared and released by the National Medical Commission (NMC).
 It covers essential topics from Physics, Chemistry, and Biology based on the Class 11 and Class 12 CBSE curriculum. .
-The syllabus is designed to test a student’s conceptual understanding and application skills required for medical and allied science programmes.
+The syllabus is designed to test a student’s conceptual understanding and application skills required for medical and allied science programs.

 For the 2026 exam cycle, the NMC has streamlined and updated the chapters, ensuring that NEET aspirants focus on the most relevant units.
 As per the latest framework, NEET 2026 includes: